harker-c/opsmaru-docs/src/content/docs/getting-started.md

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/079bdd740b65437f88b3331edbfb4b6f?sid=ffff90cc-1313-42a9-b075-5dc642f7686f" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

+## Technical Preview
+We're building quickly at OpsMaru and new features are being added weekly.
+At the same time, we have a high bar for what we think will be the complete OpsMaru offering.
+For example, in 2024, we want users to be able to combine frameworks, cloud providers and services into over 2,400 different combinations.
+That means that we're moving fast, and while core features and functionality operate as expected, some of the very newest features could have temporary rough edges.
+For this reason, OpsMaru is in technical preview at the moment.